Living Room Winter Decor Decorating Ideas

 After removing all the Christmas decorations, the bookshelf looked like this.
 Plain Jane and Bare Betty.

-The bookshelf is a such a big focal point in our living room that it has to be decorated for winter.
-It is a major part of our living room decor.
+A bookshelf is a such a big focal point that it has to be decorated for winter.
+It is a major part of any living room decor.
 The greenery adds that winter decor style that I love.

 Coffee Table and Sofa Winter Decor Decorating

 The coffee table called for a simple arrangement.
-I brought out our coffee table books and added the stone planter, cotton balls, and white candles.
+I brought out our coffee table books and added the stone planter, cotton bolls, and white candles.

 Nothing was new here, but I love the textures and candles.
-Obviously, the pillows from a few years ago (Target, but I added the pom~poms.) add white, texture, coziness and comfort.
+The white sweater pillows are from a few years ago (Target, but I added the white pom-poms.) add white, texture, coziness and comfort.

-On the sofa, I also added a big throw.
+On the sofa, I also added a big white throw.

-Confession: the throw is actually two yards of fabric from Joann that I have used as our tree skirt occasionally.
+Confession: the throw is actually two yards of fabric from Joann that I have occasionally used as a tree skirt.
 Once I removed our Dicken’s Village, I just shook it out really well.
 It is so soft.

 If you are in the mood to create a calming, cozy winter decor for your home, I hope these winter decor decorating ideas and photos have given you some inspiration.